mlx93/triggers-api/docs_planning_agent/SUB_AGENT_3_COMPLETION.md

 - **Decision:** Query for existing event_id before insertion (not atomic, but acceptable for MVP)
 - **Rationale:** Conditional writes on non-key attributes are complex; query-then-insert is simpler for MVP
 - **Implementation:** Query partition for event_id, raise ConditionalCheckFailedException if found
+- **Known Limitation:** Current approach is query-then-insert (not atomic).
+There is a small race condition window where two concurrent requests with the same event_id could both pass the query check before either inserts.
+For true atomicity, use conditional writes with a GSI on event_id.
+This is acceptable for MVP (returns 409 Conflict as required by PRD), but should be enhanced post-MVP for production workloads with high concurrency.

 ---